mm9942/crypt_guard_cli/README.md

 This project is based on the Rust crate `crypt_guard`.
 You can read more about the crate [here](https://crates.io/crates/crypt_guard).

+### Pre-Release

+This is a pre-release version, currently lacking proper error handling.
+The foundation is already laid and will soon integrate improved error handling and additional security features.
+Despite this, by following the README and CLI help, you should not encounter major issues.
+Currently, the highest security key types (Kyber 1024, Falcon 1024, and Dilithium 5) have been tested.

 ## Overview

 `CryptGuard CLI` is a command-line tool for cryptographic operations, including key generation, signing, verification, encryption, and decryption using various algorithms.